himansu979/trafficelightclassifier/README.md

 echo %PYTHONPATH%
 %PYTHONPATH%;C:\Users\...\models\research;C:\Users\...\models\research\slim
 ```
-To confirm this type in the terminal inside `python` shell.
-This should show the two paths in the list.
+To make sure that PATH is correctly set, type the following in the terminal inside `python` shell.
+The output should show the above two paths in the list.
 ```
 python
 >>> import sys